 Dooly Southern Railway

-The Georgia State Gazetteer of 1896 listed Penia as a place of 100 residents on the Savannah, Americus & Montgomery Railroad about five and one-half miles east of Cordele.
+The Georgia State Gazetteer and Business Directory of 1896 listed Pinia as a place of 100 residents on the Savannah, Americus & Montgomery Railroad about five and a half miles east of Cordele.
 Its businesses consisted mainly of sawmills and naval stores operations.
-Richwood, the community at the other end of the line, lies between Vienna and Cordele.

 1900 map (18K)